More US lawmakers visit Taiwan 12 days after Pelosi trip - ExBulletin

 More US lawmakers visit Taiwan 12 days after Pelosi trip

-TAIPEI, Taiwan (AP) A delegation of U.S. lawmakers is heading to Taiwan just 12 days after a visit by U.S. House Speaker Nancy Pelosi that angered China.
+TAIPEI, Taiwan — A delegation of U.S. lawmakers arrived in Taiwan on Sunday, just 12 days after U.S. House Speaker Nancy Pelosi’s visit prompted China to launch days of threatening military exercises around the self-governing island which Beijing says needs to regain control.

-The five-member delegation, led by Democratic Senator Ed Markey of Massachusetts, will meet with senior leaders to discuss U.S.-Taiwanese relations, regional security, trade, investment and other issues, the American Institute said. in Taiwan.
-The institute represents the US government, which has no official ties with Taiwan.
+The five-member delegation, led by Democratic Senator Ed Markey of Massachusetts, will meet with President Tsai Ing-wen and other officials, as well as members of the private sector, to discuss common interests, including reducing tensions in the Taiwan Strait and investments in semiconductors.

-China, which claims Taiwan as its territory, responded to Pelosis’ August 2 visit by sending missiles, warships and warplanes to the seas and skies around Taiwan for several days afterwards.
+China responded to Pelosis’ visit on Aug.
+2 by sending missiles, warships and warplanes to the seas and skies around Taiwan for several days thereafter.
 The Chinese government opposes Taiwan having official contact with foreign governments, especially with a high-ranking congressional leader like Pelosi.

 A Taiwanese broadcaster showed video of a US government plane landing around 7 p.m.
 Sunday at Songshan Airport in Taiwan’s capital Taipei.
-Although it was not confirmed who was on board, the American Institute issued a brief statement shortly after announcing that the delegation would be in Taiwan on Sunday and Monday as part of a trip to Asia.
+Four members of the delegation were on the plane.

+Markey met South Korean President Yoon Suk Yeol earlier Sunday in South Korea before arriving in Taiwan on a separate flight at Taoyuan International Airport, which also serves Taipei.
+Markey, who chairs the Senate Foreign Relations Subcommittee on East Asia, the Pacific, and International Cybersecurity, and members of the delegation will reaffirm U.S. support for Taiwan.

 Other members of the delegation are Republican Representative Aumua Amata Coleman Radewagen, a delegate from American Samoa, and House Democrats John Garamendi and Alan Lowenthal from California and Don Beyer from Virginia.

-Chinese fighter jets crossed the midpoint of the Taiwan Strait daily even after military drills ended, with at least 10 doing so on Sunday, Taiwan’s defense ministry said.
+Chinese warplanes continued to cross the midpoint of the Taiwan Strait daily even after military drills ended last Wednesday, with at least 10 of them on Sunday, Taiwan’s Defense Ministry said.

 The 10 fighter jets were among 22 Chinese military aircraft and six warships detected in the Taiwan area as of 5 p.m.
 Sunday, the ministry said on its Twitter account.